-To ensure future safety and functionality of the State transportation system, the Wisconsin Department of Transportation will be expanding 50 miles of Wisconsin State Highway (STH) 26 to four lanes from Janesville to STH 60 in Rock, Jefferson and Dodge counties.
+To ensure future safety and functionality of the State transportation system, the Wisconsin Department Of Transportation will be expanding 50 miles of Wisconsin State Highway (STH) 26 to four lanes from Janesville to STH 60 in Rock, Jefferson and Dodge counties.
 About half of the expansion will be constructed alongside the existing corridor.
-The other half, mainly the bypasses, will be constructed at new locations.
+The other half, mainly the bypasses, will be constructed on new location.
 Bypasses will be constructed around Milton, Jefferson and Watertown with interchanges providing easy access to the cities.
 The planned improvements will increase capacity, improve safety, maximize economic development potential and allow the corridor to serve its intended function well into the future.
-Although this road is not in the Town of Janesville, expansion and access issues may affect travel to and from the Town in the future.